Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 1(C)

 The pH of a solution

-A. increases as the free hydrogen ion concentration in the solution increases.
+A. increases as the acidity of the solution increases.

 B. is a measure of the concentration of free hydrogen ions in the solution.